austvik/openhab-addons/bundles/org.openhab.binding.midi/README.md

 # MIDI Binding

-MIDI (https://midi.org/) is a protocol for communicating with musical instruments.
+MIDI (Musical Instrument Digital Interface, https://midi.org/) is a protocol for communicating with musical instruments.

 This binding lets you react on MIDI events and send MIDI commands to MIDI devices that are on your system.

+While this binding can be used to listen messages from instruments and play on them, it is perhaps best suited to enable MIDI controllers to control your home automation system.

 ## Supported Things